Synthird/trigonometric-reciprocal-identities/README.md

 ### trigReciprocal.sec(double number) | Returns a double

-Returns the secant of a double in radians
+Returns the secant of a double in radians.

 ```Java
 trigReciprocal.sec(1); // Returns 1.8508157176809255 radians as a double